clEsperanto/clesperanto-doc/docs/clic/install.rst

     Building the Project
     ~~~~~~~~~~~~~~~~~~~~

-    Once you have configured all the options, we can generate the build files accordingly to your generator choice.
+    Once you have configured all the options, you can generate the build files accordingly to your generator choice.

     1. Click the ``Generate`` button to generate the build files.